Dixon6/GMC-ALS/README.md

 5. Go to the content drawer settings and enable "Show plugin content".

 The GMC Pawn and Component is found inside "Plugins/ALSReplicatedContent/AdvancedLocomotionV4/Blueprints/CharacterLogic".
-There is Also a quickly made steam Host/Join with advancedPlugin for testing.

 ## ALS port into General Movement Component